Sildenafil: Recreational use

 Sildenafil's popularity with young adults has increased over the years.
 Sildenafil's brand name, Viagra, is widely recognized in popular culture, and the drug's association with treating erectile dysfunction has led to its recreational use.
 The reasons behind such use include the belief that the drug increases libido, improves sexual performance, or permanently increases penis size.
 Studies on the effects of sildenafil when used recreationally are limited, but suggest it has little effect when used by those who do not have erectile dysfunction.
 In one study, a 25 mg dose was shown to cause no significant change in erectile quality, but did reduce the postejaculatory refractory time.
 This study also noted a significant placebo effect in the control group.

 Unprescribed recreational use of sildenafil and other PDE5 inhibitors is noted as particularly high among users of illegal drugs.
 Sildenafil is sometimes used to counteract the effects of other substances, often illicit.
 Some users mix it with methylenedioxymethamphetamine (MDMA, ecstasy), other stimulants, or opiates in an attempt to compensate for the common side effect of erectile dysfunction, a combination known as "sextasy", "rockin' and rollin'", "hammerheading", or "trail mix".
 Mixing it with amyl nitrite, another vasodilator, is particularly dangerous and potentially fatal.

-Jet lag research

-The 2007 Ig Nobel Prize in aviation went to Patricia V. Agostino, Santiago A. Plano, and Diego A. Golombek of Universidad Nacional de Quilmes, Argentina, for their discovery that sildenafil helps treat jet lag recovery in hamsters.